borhansahed/sunnah-furniture-warehouse/README.md

 ## Website Features

-   * On this website, users can create an account using email password or Google sing-in
-   * A user can add products and manage products and delete them one by one item
-   * A user can manage product quantity, add products, and give contact information
+  * It has admin and users role
+  * It has a stripe payment method
+  * After payment order status will be paid Delivery status will be pending
+  * Users can order items and also they submit a review
+  * Admin users manage all products and orders and also add products